cantora/aug/README.md

 ##documentation
 See the [wiki](https://github.com/cantora/aug/wiki/_pages) for documentation on aug.
-If you don't want to view the wiki documentation in your browswer, you can checkout a copy of the pages by running `git://github.com/cantora/aug.wiki.git`.
+If you don't want to view the wiki documentation in your browswer, you can checkout a copy of the pages by running `git clone git://github.com/cantora/aug.wiki.git`.

 In addition to the wiki, you can find detailed instructions on using the plugin API in the comments of `./include/aug.h`.